globalizejs/globalize/README.md

 <a name="what"></a>
 <h2 id="what">What is a Culture?</h2>
 <p>
-globalize.js defines roughly 350 cultures.
-Part of the reason for this large number, besides there being a lot of cultures in the world, is because for some languages, expectations differ amoung the countries that speak it.
+Globalize defines roughly 350 cultures.
+Part of the reason for this large number, besides there being a lot of cultures in the world, is because for some languages, expectations differ among the countries that speak it.
 English, for example, is an official language in dozens of countries.
 Despite the language being English, the expected date formatting still greatly differs between them.